Macrosynthetic Fibers Increase Project Profitability and Reduce Project Costs

 Save Macro Bucks

-This over-specification of WWF is not the first hit to the owner’s pocket.
-The use of conventional temperature-shrinkage WWF creates additional costs related to labor, equipment and material that are not present when using macrosynthetic fibers.
+This over-specification of WWF is not the first hit in the owner’s pocket.
+The use of conventional temperature-shrinkage WWF creates additional costs related to labor, equipment, and material that are not present when using macrosynthetic fibers.
 For example, when placing a slab with WWF or #3 or #4 rebar for temperature-shrinkage control, the concrete trucks must stay off of the slab area, thus requiring the need for a concrete pump and a $2,500-plus-per-day added cost.
-Furthermore, the codes are now requiring that the steel be placed on permanent supports, producing yet more of a cost burden for the owner.
+Furthermore, the codes are now requiring that the steel is placed on permanent supports, producing yet more of a cost burden for the owner.
 All of this is eliminated when using macrosynthetic fibers.

 Macro-Size Your Project Profitability and Quality